Reader’s Corner

 Gentill uses the frame of the book's narrator/writer corresponding with a possible character who advocates more violence, explicit references to the characters' races, and acknowledgement of the pandemic.
 That frame allows her to do all the things her character advocates while pretending not to do so.
 It also allows her to play with fact/fiction, illusion/reality, and do so under the reasonable guise of ending each chapter with a letter from her off-stage writing adviser.

 I found the book entertaining and captivating with good characterizations and enough plot “reveals” to keep me reading well after time to turn off the light.
 I hadn’t expected to enjoy it nearly as much as I did — highly recommend.
+(I received a copy of the ARC in exchange for a fair review.)

 Ashton Hall by Lauren Belfer